Mhopkinsinc/NHL94SNESVault/README.md

 # NHL94SNESVault
-comprehensive collection or resource for NHL '94 on the SNES.
+Comprehensive collection of resources for NHL '94 on the SNES.

+## How to build the solution